A Colorado chef uses 2,000-year-old technology to keep a supply of fresh produce handy in winter months.

 Carrots star in a simple, do-ahead side dish from the Black Cat Farm Table Bistro.

-Sweet parsnips and musky vanilla pair beautifully in this side disk from Black Cat Farm Table Bistro in Boulder, Colo.
+Sweet parsnips and musky vanilla pair beautifully in this side dish from Black Cat Farm Table Bistro in Boulder, Colo.